Official State Reptile of Florida

 American Alligators construct burrows, or "alligator holes" for shelter and hibernation and play an important role in their ecosystem - they control the populations of prey species, create peat through their nesting activities, and benefit several other species with 'alligator holes' and nests (including the Florida Red-bellied turtle, which incubates its own eggs there).

-After surviving nearly unchanged since the time of the dinosaurs, and having virtually no natural predators as adults today, alligators were headed for extinction only 20 years ago due to intense hunting from man.
-Protecting the species and alligator habitats has allowed the status to be changed from endangered to threatened.
+After surviving nearly unchanged since the time of the dinosaurs, and having virtually no natural predators as adults today, alligators were headed for extinction due to intense hunting from man and were listed on the Endangered Species Act of 1973.
+Protecting the species and alligator habitats allowed the status to be changed from endangered to threatened in 1987.